Published June 28, 2024

 Wireframe interaction testing

-These click directives reveal which individual features on the page can be successfully engaged with, and which ones are showing early usability issues and need some design optimization.
+These click directives reveal which individual features on the page can be successfully engaged with, and which ones show early usability issues and need some design optimization.

-The success of multiple click directives can come together to produce an even more powerful deliverable called an Interaction Matrix, which is especially valuable when it comes to UI Token Documentation.
+Multiple click directives’ success can combine to produce an even more powerful deliverable called an Interaction Matrix, which is especially valuable when it comes to UI Token Documentation.

 UI Token Documentation